CircuitSetup/Remote/README.md

 - _Plays previous song in Music Player_: As it says, as part of Music Player control, O.O jumps to the previous song.
 - _Makes throttle-up trigger a time travel_: Briefly pressing O.O prepares a Time Travel, which is then triggered when pushing the throttle stick upward.

-##### &#9193; Holding O.O/RESET when Fake-Power off
+##### &#9193; Holding RESET when Fake-Power on

-This selects what happens when you hold the O.O or RESET button for 2 seconds when Fake-Power is off:
+This selects what happens when you hold the RESET button when Fake-Power is on:

-- _adjusts display brightness_: O.O increases display brightness, RESET decreases it.
+- _toggles shuffle in Music Player_: As it says, as part of Music Player control, it toggles the shuffle setting.
-- _takes/releases control of TCD Fake Power_: O.O takes over [TCD Fake-Power control](#controlling-tcd-fake-power), RESET releases it.
+- _toggles auto-throttle_: Holding RESET toggles the [auto-throttle](#-auto-throttle) setting.

 #### <ins>Hardware configuration settings</ins>